zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/espefuse/read-write-protections-cmd.rst

 Positional arguments:

 - eFuse name.
-It can recieve a list of eFuse names (like EFUSE_NAME1 EFUSE_NAME2 etc.).
+It can receive a list of eFuse names (like EFUSE_NAME1 EFUSE_NAME2 etc.).

 Read protection prevents software from reading eFuse fields, only hardware can access such eFuses.
 Such eFuses are read as zero and the data is marked as ``??`` in this tool.